cardiffman/fpc/README.md

 The point of this is more just to guide the development of the fpa project than to be used by itself.

-Under way: Adding a let form.
-We'll follow the method of Peyton-Jones and Lester which uses a special Move instruction to initialize a closure with the value of a let-bound variable.
+Added a let form.
+Used the method of Peyton-Jones and Lester which uses a special Move instruction to initialize a closure with the value of a let-bound variable.